MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-overview.md

 ms.author: srnagar
 ---

-# Configuring logging in the Azure SDK for Java
+# Configure logging in the Azure SDK for Java

 This article provides an overview of how to enable logging in applications that make use of the Azure SDK for Java.
 The Azure client libraries for Java have two logging options: